spencerkopp/School_District_Analysis/README.md

 ## Summary

 Given that the reading and math scores of 9th graders at Thomas High School did not account for a large portion of the overall data, most of the results of the analysis before and after correcting these scores remains the same.
+The district summary above shows a .1% decrease in the average math scores, a .2% decrease in the percentage of students passing math, a .3% decrease in the percentage of students passing reading, and a .1% decrease in the percentage of students overall passing.